HTTP API

 "data" : {},

-// Output file format.
+// OPTIONAL - Output file format.
 More info (string|object)

 "convertTo" : "pdf",

-// When the "convertTo" field is set to "pdf", use this option to specify the converter engine.
-The following values are supported: Set "L": LibreOffice (default), the best balance between performances and document compatibility.
-Set "O": OnlyOffice, Ideal for office documents (DOCX, XLSX, PPTX).
-Set "C": Chromium, High-fidelity HTML-to-PDF conversion, perfect for web-based templates.
+// OPTIONAL - PDF converter engine, only relevant when "convertTo" is "pdf".
+"L" = LibreOffice (default), the best balance between performance and document compatibility.
+"O" = OnlyOffice, ideal for office documents (DOCX, XLSX, PPTX).
+"C" = Chromium, high-fidelity HTML-to-PDF conversion, perfect for web-based templates.
+More info (string)

 "converter": "L",